 - Check all fitted components, such as pipework, valves, controllers, pumps etc. for function and tightness. - 7.
-Check the fuel. - 8.
-Open the flue gas damper (if installed). - Open the gas or oil line shut-off valves.
+Check the fuel pressure. - 8.
+Open the flue gas damper (if installed).

-- 10. Switch ON the main isolator, the switch for the boiler drives and the burner control switch in this order (observe the burner manufacturer's operating instructions). - Start the boiler at a low output and gradually heat up to a pressure of approx. 3 bar below operating pressure.
+- 9. Open the shut-off valves in the oil or gas line. - 10.
+Switch ON the mains isolator, the switch for the equipment required for the boiler system and the burner control switch in this order (observe the burner manufacturer's operating instructions). - 11.
+Start the boiler at a low heating output and gradually heat up to a pressure of approx. 3 bar below operating pressure.

-Version with integral economiser: To prevent steam hammer during heat-up, initiate a feedwater flow through the economiser several times, for example by manually activating the blow-down valve.
+Version with integral economiser:

-Vent the boiler at the air vent valve during heat-up until steam is expelled.
+To prevent steam hammer during heat-up, initiate a feedwater flow through the economiser several times, for example by manually activating the blow-down valve. - Vent the boiler at the air vent valve during heat-up until steam is expelled.
 Then close the valve.